electricomics/generator/workshop-notes.md

-* remove the selection text (look at laser canva games)
-* check the z-index
+* remove the selection text (look at laser canva games) V* check the z-index
-* preview has problems with the z-index setted
+V* preview has problems with the z-index setted
 * bring back/forward has bugs with the z-index
-* add resize to two corners
+V* add resize to two corners
 * zoom out of the whole artboard
 * zoom out of all the pages in once (?)
 * the images are getting a size zero